Medical expert of the article

 - omissions of initial or final sounds in words;

-- omissions and / or permutation of syllables in words;
+- omissions and/or transposition of syllables in words;

-- inventing your own "words" or using onomatopoeic substitutions instead of words;
+- making up your own "words" or using onomatopoeic substitutes for words;

-- inability to spontaneously pronounce phrases, connecting two or three words;
+- inability to spontaneously pronounce phrases by combining two or three words;

-- gross violations of the grammatical structure of the language (for example, gender, number and case of nouns or tenses of verbs);
+- gross violations of the grammatical structure of the language (for example, gender, number and case of nouns or verb tenses);

 - errors in the use of prepositions, etc.

-A child with motor alalia cannot say what he wants or needs, and often resorts to gesticulation or onomatopoeia.
-[3]
+A child with motor alalia cannot say what he wants or needs and often resorts to gestures or onomatopoeia. [ 3 ]

-Also read - Expressive speech disorder (general underdevelopment of speech) in children
+Also read - Expressive language disorder (general speech underdevelopment) in children

 Speech of a child with sensory alalia

-As already noted, the main problem of children with sensory alalia is the gap between the sound of words and their meanings, as a result of which they simply do not understand either their own or someone else's speech.
+As already noted, the main problem of children with sensory alalia is the gap between the sound of words and their meanings, as a result of which they simply do not understand either their own or other people's speech.

-In addition to the increased sensitivity of children to quiet sounds, among the characteristics of their speech: the inability to memorize individual words, extremely limited vocabulary, incoherent repetition of heard words and phrases (echolalia) - with omissions and substitutions, without understanding their meaning, with gestures and intonation changes.
+In addition to the increased sensitivity of children to quiet sounds, their speech characteristics include: inability to remember individual words, extremely limited vocabulary, incoherent repetition of words and phrases heard (echolalia) - with omissions and substitutions, without understanding their meaning, with gesticulation and changes in intonation.
 This once again emphasizes the presence of dissonance in the verbal and non-verbal structures of mental activity.

-According to experts, this type of speech and language development disorder in a child is often combined with personality disorders and secondary cognitive deficits.
-[4]
+According to experts, this type of speech and language development disorder in children is often combined with personality disorders and secondary cognitive deficits. [ 4 ]

 Speech of a child with sensorimotor alalia

-With a deep underdevelopment of the speech function, which is defined as sensorimotor alalia, the child does not have the opportunity to speak and understand someone else's speech.
-And a speech defect affecting all levels of speech organization is accompanied by impaired motor skills, attention, and hyperactivity syndrome.
+With profound underdevelopment of speech function, which is defined as sensorimotor alalia, the child lacks the ability to speak and understand someone else's speech.
+And the speech defect, affecting all levels of speech organization, is accompanied by a violation of motor skills, attention, and hyperactivity syndrome.

-With sensorimotor alalia, speech in children is initially absent, such a child does not respond to the voice of the mother or his name; does not remember the names of objects, does not show them in the picture, does not follow the simplest verbal instructions.
-The uttered sounds are similar to incoherent babble and have no meaning.
+With sensorimotor alalia, children initially lack speech; such a child does not respond to the mother's voice or his name; does not remember the names of objects, does not show them in a picture, does not follow the simplest verbal instructions.
+The sounds produced are similar to incoherent babble and have no meaning.

-As speech therapists say, correction, that is, the start and development of speech with alalia associated with damage to both cerebral speech areas (Brock and Wernicke), is often impossible.
-[5]
+As speech therapists say, correction, that is, the initiation and development of speech in alalia associated with damage to both cerebral speech areas (Broca and Wernicke) is often impossible. [ 5 ]

-According to some studies, 64% of children may have impaired language development in autism and autism spectrum disorders - in the form of language delay.
-And nearly two-thirds of children with autism may have apraxia, a speech disorder in which it is difficult to coordinate the use of the tongue, lips, mouth, and jaw to articulate speech.
+According to some studies, 64% of children with autism and autism spectrum disorders may have impaired speech development – in the form of delayed language acquisition.
+And almost two-thirds of children with autism may suffer from apraxia – a speech disorder in which it is difficult to coordinate the use of the tongue, lips, mouth and jaw to articulate speech.

-And although at the initial diagnosis, children with autism are often silent, but this is not a lesion of the speech zones and not alalia in autism.
-Violations are noted in the form of monotony of speech (due to problems with prosody - the strength, rhythm, tonality and articulation of spoken sounds), echolalia, permutation of words, grammatical inconsistency of sentences (the simplest in construction), clutter of speech with unnecessary and clearly inappropriate words.
-[6]
+And although at the initial diagnosis children with autism are often silent, this is not a lesion of the speech zones and not alalia in autism.
+Violations are noted in the form of monotony of speech (due to problems with prosody - strength, rhythm, tonality and articulation of sounds), echolalia, word transposition, grammatical inconsistency of sentences (the simplest in structure), cluttering of speech with unnecessary and clearly inappropriate words. [ 6 ]